 When this happens, check your toilet’s float.
 If it is sticking or it isn’t adjusted properly, fix it so that it is working properly.
 You may need to replace it.
 If this doesn’t solve the problem, check the connection between the refill tube and the overflow tube.
 The refill tube should be no more than ¼” below the overflow tube’s rim.
 If the problem persists, you’ll need to replace the ballcock assembly.

 If your toilet is filling and won’t stop or there’s water flowing everywhere, there’s a clog in the line somewhere.
-The first thing to do is to turn off the water supply valve for the toilet.
+It could be because you’ve flushed one of the things that you shouldn’t ever flush down the toilet.
+Regardless of the cause, the first thing to do is to turn off the water supply valve for the toilet.

 Next, you’ll need to unclog the toilet.
 Start with a plunger.
 If that doesn’t do the job, get a toilet auger from your local hardware store.
 If you still can’t get the clog out, it’s time to call a plumber.